mapzen/presentations/07-2016-SOTMUS/geocoding-workshop/tutorial.md

 You can choose which data sources to search by passing a parameter for the `sources`.
 In addition, you need to enclose with single quotation marks any parameter names that use the dot notation (such as `boundary.country`) to make sure JavaScript can parse the text correctly.

-As you were searching for `901 12th Avenue`, you might have noticed results that looked similar.
+As you were searching, you might have noticed results that looked similar.
 Mapzen Search does perform some elimination, but the differing data sources may still cause seemingly matching results to appear.
 Choosing a particular data source can reduce the occurrence of duplicated entries.

 1. Within the geocoder block, add the `params:` list and a parameter for `sources:`.
 Be sure to add a `,` at the end of the `autocomplete: false` line.